2016-up Toyota Tacoma

 Now you’re hitting the home stretch.
 Pry out the sides and bottom of the door panel to release nine retaining clips, then disconnect the door lock/release assembly and remove the door panel.
 With the speaker exposed, all you need to do is remove the four Phillips screws securing the speaker.
 Get it out of there and start preparing your new speaker for installation by attaching it to the mounting bracket.

 Once the new speaker is connected and secured, test it out to make sure it’s working.
-If it is, and if the windows and door locks are working properly, finish putting the door back together.
+If it is, and if the windows and door locks are working properly, you can start putting the door back together.

 Tools needed: Panel tool, Phillips screwdriver, small flat-blade screwdriver, index card